radekstepan/burnchart/README.md

 1. Private repos; use your GitHub API Token hiding it from public view if need be.
 1. Off days; specify which days of the week to leave out from ideal burndown progression line.
 1. Trend line; to see if you can make it to the deadline at this pace.
+1. Multiple milestones; watch multiple milestones per repo, e.g. when using them for tracking epics.

 ![image](https://raw.github.com/radekstepan/github-burndown-chart/master/example.png)